-Read through these instructions and contact Rad Power Bikes Technical Support if you have questions.
+Read through these instructions and contact Rad Power Bikes Product Support if you have questions.
 If you are not confident in your ability to successfully and safely perform all steps, we recommend having the work performed by a local, certified, and reputable bike mechanic.

 The rear wheel removal process is very similar on both the RadRover and Radmini.

 - 18 mm wrench

 - A torque wrench

 2. Shift the bike into gear 7, to move the chain to the smallest cog, which will make several steps in the rear wheel removal and reinstallation process easier.

 3. Power off the bike.
 Ensure the bike is in the off position and use the key to remove the battery.
 Once removed, press and hold the “MODE” button on the LCD Display Remote until the display remains off for about two seconds (it may flash on briefly).
 This ensures the power is fully discharged from the bike and it is safe to work on.

 4. Turn the bike upside down.
 Set up blocks as wide as the handle bar grips.
 Have a strong friend help you flip the bike upside down and rest the grips on the blocks to prevent damage to the controls and LCD display.